 send_email |

-Send an email using one of the email blocks shared with the agent.
-Can include CSV attachments, charts as images, and arbitrary file attachments.
-The agent picks which email block to use via an integration parameter. |
+Send email via one of the email blocks shared with the agent.
+Supports CSV attachments, embedded chart images, and any other file attachments.
+If multiple email blocks are shared, the agent picks via an integration parameter. |

 Chart tools